1 Web Systems

-A class on Web Systems can cover an unlimited amount of material, this particular class is being taught at California State University East Bay and the catalog description is:
+A graduate class on Web Systems could cover an unlimited amount of material, this particular class is being taught at California State University East Bay and the catalog description is:

 Current practices and trends in software design, development, and deployment of web-based systems, with particular emphasis on e-commerce.
 Projects incorporating the latest technologies and techniques used by the Internet community.
 Review of literature.